epifaniarango/popgen_with_epi/README.md

 ![figure3](https://user-images.githubusercontent.com/60963543/209677886-ac54967c-1079-4409-abf2-7320f2600785.jpeg)
 ***Figure 3:*** f4-statistics to check the preferential affinity of modern Mapuche groups with Conchalí_700BP.
 The statistics were calculated using all the available SNPs (blue) and only transversions (red).
 Ancient samples in positions A) Z, and B) X, and modern populations in positions C)Z and D) X. We observe the Zscore and the vertical lines represent |Z|= 3.3 and 3, and on the Y axes, samples are ordered based on an increasing Zscore.

+The available ancient samples geographically closer to our Mapuche and Hulliche samples are CC_Conchalí_700BP, CC_LosRieles_5100BP, and CC_LosRieles_12000BP.
+We designed several f4-statistics of the form: f4(Mbuti, Pehuenche/Lafkenche/Huilliche-Chiloe; CC ancient, FS ancient) (Figure 4).
+The close relationship of CC_Conchali_700BP to the contemporary Mapuche samples is consistent through all the tests performed.
+An affinity with CC_LosRieles_5100BP is also shown, but non-significant, and only when certain Southern Cone samples are in the configuration.
+Confirming the scenario of a population replacement after the Early Holocene (2) in Central Chile, CC_LosRieles_12000BP shows no affinity towards later SC populations but with other geographically more distant Early Holocene samples from the Southern Cone (Figure 4.C).

 ![figure4_git](https://user-images.githubusercontent.com/60963543/209687540-186b9604-6f28-452f-ac24-b9ed0c8dbace.jpeg)
 ***Figure 4:*** f4-statistics to check affinity of ancient Central Chile samples with modern Southern Chile (SC).
 The statistics were calculated using all the available SNPs (blue) and only transversions (red).
 A) Z= Conchali_700BP.
 B) Z= LosRieles_5100BP.
 C) Z= LosRieles_1200BP.
 On the X axes, we observe the Zscore and the vertical lines represent |Z|= 3.3 and 3, and on the Y axes, samples are ordered based on an increasing Zscore.

+Nakatsuka et al. (3) reported gene flow between a Late Holocene ancestry related to CC_Conchali_700BP and Late Holocene Far South samples like Aonikenk, Haus, Yamana, and Selknam, using the statistic f4(Mbuti, CC_Conchali_700BP; Middle Holocene FS, Late Holocene FS).
+We verified that this migration also involved the ancestors of contemporary Mapuche ancestry with a similar configuration (Figure 5).

 ![figure5](https://user-images.githubusercontent.com/60963543/209690015-a3f888fa-2d46-4d4f-8637-fb14faa1cdef.jpeg)
 ***Figure 5:***  f4-statistics confirm gene flow between contemporary Mapuche and Late Holocene Central Chile (Conchalí) populations with Late Holocene Far South.
 The statistics were calculated using all the available SNPs (blue) and only transversions (red).
 A) FS_LaArcillosa2_5800BP, B) FS_PuntaSantaAna_7300BP and C) FS_Ayayema_4700BP.
 On the X axes, we observe the Zscore and the vertical lines represent |Z|= 3.3 and 3, and on the Y axes, samples are ordered based on a decreasing Zscore.
 Only statistics with more than 30,000 SNPs are represented.

+We also try the same approach to assess if this migration occurred in other areas (Argentinian Pampas and/or Central Andes).
+In both cases, we do not find significant results that would suggest gene flow (Figure 6 and 7).
+The relative abundance of ancient samples in the Andes gives more strength to the lack of signal.

 ![figure6](https://user-images.githubusercontent.com/60963543/209691911-9066976a-5622-4a09-8b4c-92854dd6b8bf.jpeg)
 ***Figure 6:*** f4-statistics deniying a strong signal of gene flow between contemporary Mapuche and Late Holocene Central Chile (Conchalí) populations with ancient Argentina.
 The statistics were calculated using all the available SNPs (blue) and only transversions (red).
 A) Argentina_ArroyoSeco2_7700BP and B)Argentina_LagunaChica_6800BP.
 On the X axes, we observe the Zscore and the vertical lines represent |Z|= 3.3 and 3, and on the Y axes, samples are ordered based on a decreasing Zscore.
 Only statistics with more than 30,000 SNPs are represented.